Obtaining a police report for a car accident in Florida generally entails the following:

 This information may help the responding party locate your accident report.

-The police do not always respond to an accident scene.
+A law enforcement officer does not always respond to an accident scene.
 In this case, you may self-report your accident.
-The FLHSMV provides details for reporting an accident online or by mail.
-You may have to wait once you have reported your accident.
-After a period, your lawyer will explain how to obtain a copy of the report for your car accident.
+The FLHSMV provides details for reporting an accident through an online portal or by mail.
+You may have to wait for authorities to process the report once you have reported your accident.
+After the processing time is over, your lawyer will explain how to obtain a copy of the report for your car accident.

 Reporting protocols are not always clear.
 Having a lawyer obtain your report could be the easiest option.